Keep in touch

 Every act of touching is accompanied by an intention – an important factor in the success of therapeutic touch.
 For example, research shows that an acupuncturist believing in the healing power of the needles she places in the arm of a client will positively affect the outcome of the therapy – as much as will the positive belief of her client.
 (John Upledger, DO, OMM – Massage Today magazine).

-Vivienne O’Keeffe, A.A.D., P.E.A., CIBTAC, Founder of Spa Profits Consulting Inc., has earned an international reputation as an expert in designing successful spa concepts.
+Vivienne O’Keeffe, AAD, PEA, CIBTAC, Founder of Spa Profits Consulting Inc., has earned an international reputation as an expert in designing successful spa concepts.
 She specializes in working with owners to create profitable spas.
 As an international consultant she is highly skilled in developing unique product and treatment lines, as well as training programs.
-Vivienne has studied and trained extensively in the beauty and well-being arena and is a member of ISPA, Leading Spas of Canada (for which she won an Outstanding Achievement Award in 2012) and the Institute of Management Consultants USA (IMC USA).
+Vivienne has studied and trained extensively in the beauty and well-being arena and is a member of ISPA, Leading Spas of Canada (for which she won an Outstanding Industry Service Award in 2001, 2005 and 2012) and the Institute of Management Consultants USA (IMC USA).
 She is also a published author, having written a wide range of articles on developing and running a successful spa.
 Spa Profits Consulting Inc. is the only SpaExcellence certified consultancy in North America, and is committed to setting the standard for quality, successful spas on a global level.
 For more information call 604.921.6245 or email